Eagles put too much on Carson Wentz, again

 For the second straight week, the ground game was unable to get going.
 After averaging just 2.4 yards per carry in an opening-day win against the Washington Redskins, the Eagles' running backs ran the ball just 13 times for 52 yards against the Kansas City Chiefs on Sunday.
 The offensive line appeared to have its share of issues.
 Second-year guard Isaac Seumalo in particular seemed to have a rough day.

-Quarterback Carson Wentz had to shoulder the load once again, following up a 39 pass-attempt outing in Week 1 with 46 throws Sunday, completing 25 for 333 yards with two touchdowns and an interception in a 27-20 loss to the Kansas City Chiefs.
-He threw a critical pick in the fourth on a ball that was deflected by outside linebacker Justin Houston and intercepted by defensive end Chris Jones.
-Wentz was sacked six times and rushed four times for 55 yards.
+Quarterback Carson Wentz had to shoulder the load once again, following up his 39 passes in Week 1 with 46 throws Sunday, completing 25 for 333 yards, 2 touchdowns and 1 interception in a 27-20 loss.
+He threw a critical pick in the fourth quarter on a ball that was deflected by Chiefs outside linebacker Justin Houston and intercepted by defensive end Chris Jones.
+Wentz was sacked six times, and he rushed four times for 55 yards.

-This was also an issue his rookie season, as he was asked to throw it a franchise-high 607 times.
+This was also an issue his rookie season, as he was asked to throw the ball a franchise-high 607 times.

 The projected top back, LeGarrette Blount, did not have a single carry.
 While he preached patience this week, noting that it takes time to develop a rhythm behind a new offensive line after a quiet first game against Washington, head coach Doug Pederson apparently wasn’t buying it.
 He instead turned to the 34-year-old Darren Sproles.
 While Sproles was fairly effective (10 carries, 48 yards), he can only be leaned on so much.